Louis Levitt, double bass

-As a member of Sybarite5, Louis Levitt was the first double bassist to win the Concert Artist Guild Competition.
+As a founding member of Sybarite5, Louis Levitt was the first double bassist to win the Concert Artist Guild Competition.
 Since then, he has performed with Sybarite5 in hundreds of concerts across the nation recent highlights include Carnegie Hall, Lincoln Center, the Library of Congress, Wolf Trap, Grand Tetons Music Festival, and the Aspen Music Festival.
 Internationally, he has appeared at the New Docta International Music Festival in Argentina, Tuckamore Chamber Music Festival in Newfoundland Canada, Osaka Festa, in Japan, and at the Forum in St. Thomas Virgin Islands.
 His self-produced debut EP with Sybarite5 cracked the top ten on the Billboard charts, and their follow up LP Everything In Its Right Place was released at Carnegie Hall on CAG Records.
-His latest album with Sybarite5, Outliers, debuted at #1 on the Billboard Classical Charts and has received international critical acclaim.
+For their latest album, Outliers, Louis launched a record label and the album debuted at #1 on the Billboard Classical Charts.

-Inspired by the Phoenix Concert Series in NYC, and Mike Blocks Silkroad Global Musician’s Workshop, Mr. Levitt’s latest project is record label, production company, and creative agency dubbed Bright & Shiny Things (brightshiny.ninja) He resides in Manhattan with his wife and two “spirited” children; Ian & Walker Levitt.
+Inspired by the Phoenix Concert Series in NYC, and Mike Blocks Silkroad Global Musician’s Workshop, Mr. Levitt’s latest project is critically acclaimed record label, production company, and creative agency dubbed Bright & Shiny Things (brightshiny.ninja) He resides in NYC with his wife and two “spirited” children; Ian & Walker.